sumnerevans/sumnerevans.com/content/new-england-trip/new-york-2.md

 for the correct bus.
 It came and pulled over and we were very proud of ourselves for being in the right place.
 Then it took back off into traffic.
 The driver totally left us behind.
 I guess we were supposed to wave him down or something.
-Anyway, we didn’t even have a chance to try Bus 101, we flunked out at Bus 057: Remedial Getting On Bus class.
+Anyway, we didn't even have a chance to try Bus 101, we flunked out at Bus 057: Remedial Getting On Bus class.

 ### No Soup For You! {#nosoupforyou}